njokuScript/altura-nft-test/README.md

   ## .env file setup

-Copy their content and create new `.env` file in the root directory.
+Copy the content of .env.example and create new `.env` file in the root directory.

 Get your Altura API Key at [https://developer.alturanft.com/](https://https://developer.alturanft.com//)